AleHenestroza/stori_challenge/README.md

 cp .env_example .env
 ```

 2. Replace the SMTP variables with your own.
+Click [here]((#setup-smtp) to see how to configure the SMTP
 3. Run the application with `docker-compose`.

 ```sh